anshulpatel25/krutrim/README.md

 # कृत्रिम

-कृत्रिम (Krutrim) is a simple AI chatbot built using Streamlit, LangGraph, LangChain, and the Llama3.1 model.
+कृत्रिम - Simple AI Chatbot/Agent with MCP built using Streamlit, LangGraph, LangChain, and the Llama3.1 model.
 It is designed to provide helpful responses to user queries.

 ## Features

 - Interactive chatbot interface powered by Streamlit.
 - Uses LangGraph for state management and LangChain for language model integration.
 - Powered by the Llama3.1 model via Ollama.

+## Setting up MCP Server

+- Please follow instructions at [ambience-device-mcp](https://github.com/anshulpatel25/ambience-device-mcp)

 ## Installation